uesleisutil/Ekman/README.md

 # Ekman

-Ekman is a Python-based toolbox to postprocess Weather Research Forecast (WRF), Regional Ocean Modeling System (ROMS), Wave-Watch 3 (WW3) and Budgell's Sea Ice outputs files.
+Ekman is an open-source and user-friendly Python package to postprocess, data analyze and visualize  Weather Research Forecast (WRF), Regional Ocean Modeling System (ROMS), Wave-Watch 3 (WW3) and Budgell's Sea Ice outputs files using numpy and dask

 <b>This toolbox is under construction and I plan to add (a lot of) new modifications in the near future.</b>